Small rainbow cliques in randomly perturbed dense graphs: Rainbow copies of

 For a colour $\chi$ and a triangle $T$, we say that \emph{$\chi$ saturates $T$} (at a given moment with respect to a given partial colouring) if $T$ contains an edge of colour $\chi$ and the third vertex of $T$ (not incident with this edge) is also incident with an edge of colour $\chi$.
 The following claim plays a central role in proving Lemma~\ref{lem:phi} in the case $\gamma = 0$.

 \begin{claim} If a triangle $T$ is problematic, then the sequence generating $H$ includes at least three vertex-steps in which a new vertex is attached to the triangle $T$. \end{claim}

 Before proving Claim~\ref{claim:problematic-triangles}, we show how to use it in order to conclude the proof of Lemma~\ref{lem:phi} in the case $\gamma = 0$.
-To this end, we consider three ranges of possible values of $\phi$, as specified by that lemma. \begin{description} \item [(i)] If $\phi \in \{0, 1, 2\}$, then $\beta \leq 2$, and thus there are no problematic triangles, i.e., the partial colouring procedure described in Figure~\ref{fig:partial-colouring} can be extended to a proper edge-colouring of $H$ without rainbow copies of $K_4$.
+To this end, we consider three ranges of possible values of $\phi$, as specified by that lemma. \begin{enumerate} \item If $\phi \in \{0, 1, 2\}$, then $\beta \leq 2$, and thus there are no problematic triangles, i.e., the partial colouring procedure described in Figure~\ref{fig:partial-colouring} can be extended to a proper edge-colouring of $H$ without rainbow copies of $K_4$.

-\item [(ii)] If $\phi \in \{3,4,5\}$, then there is at most one problematic triangle.
+\item If $\phi \in \{3,4,5\}$, then there is at most one problematic triangle.
 This implies the existence of a proper edge-colouring of $H$ and a triangle $T$ such that all rainbow copies of $K_4$ in $H$ contain $T$.

-\item [(iii)] Finally, if $\phi \in \{6,7\}$, then there are at most two problematic triangles.
-This implies the existence of a proper edge-colouring of $H$ and two triangles $T_1, T_2$ such that all rainbow copies of $K_4$ in $H$ contain either $T_1$ or $T_2$.
-It follows that there is a matching $M$ of size at most $2$ (consisting of one edge from each of the triangles $T_1$ and $T_2$) which meets every rainbow copy of $K_4$ in $H$. \end{description}
+\item Finally, if $\phi \in \{6,7\}$, then there are at most two problematic triangles.
+This implies the existence of a proper edge-colouring of $H$ and two triangles $T_1$ and $T_2$ such that all rainbow copies of $K_4$ in $H$ contain either $T_1$ or $T_2$.
+It follows that there is a matching $M$ of size at most $2$ (consisting of one edge from each of the triangles $T_1$ and $T_2$) which meets every rainbow copy of $K_4$ in $H$. \end{enumerate}

 We now turn to the proof of the claim.

 \begin{proof}[Proof of Claim~\ref{claim:problematic-triangles}] We start with the following observation.

 \begin{observation} For every colour $\chi$ and every vertex $u$, there is no point during the partial colouring procedure at which $u$ is not incident with an edge of colour $\chi$, yet there are two $\chi$-coloured edges in the neighbourhood of $u$. \end{observation}